omidzargham/Movie-TV-Show-Recommender/README.md

  - All projects must be available on the internet
  - Must deploy your NodeJS server to the web
  - Recommended to use Heroku, but you can use other cloud services
-  - Here's a [tutorial](https://devcenter.heroku.com/articles/getting-started-with-nodejs#introduction) to deploy a NodeJS app to Heroku
+  - Here's a [tutorial](https://coderwall.com/p/pstm1w/deploying-a-flask-app-at-heroku) to deploy a Python Flask app to Heroku, as well as [this tutorial](https://devcenter.heroku.com/articles/getting-started-with-python#introduction).
+  - Please note: please install the linux version of the Heroku CLI on your vagrant box.
+All of these steps should be done on your vagrant box

 ### Prepare and deliver for your presentation
  - Please note: presentations in this class are demo's of the actual web application, not slides